cp3402-students/project-team5/deployment.md

 5. After installing all the dependencies, in the VS Code terminal at the WP rig root path, run `npm run rig-init`, then run `npm run dev`.
 6. After successfully running `npm run dev`, the WP rig theme will be initialized, and a browser sync feature will be activated, allowing you to synchronize and observe changes made to your website during the development process.
 7.Then the local development successfully builds.

+- **Development of the WP Rig theme in VS Code**
+1. Open VS Code and navigate to the WP Rig root folder.
+2. Customize the features by modifying the following documents:
+   - `Functions.php`: Add more customized features, e.g., menu options.
+   - `Templates.php`: Customize the page structure you want to appear on a particular page.
+   - `Template-parts.php`: Customize the page parts (header, footer, nav, content, etc.) you want to appear on particular page templates.
+   - CSS files: Customize your layout at `assets/src/editor/[the CSS file you want to customize]`.
+   - Core PHP files in the `inc` folder are WP rig WordPress default settings.
+It is better not to touch them unless you know what you are          doing.